-Challenges: The primary (and possibly insurmountable challenge) for rental communities is the fierce resistance by local residents to additional apartment communities and, therefore, will be not generally be recommended by this plan.
+Challenges: The primary (and possibly insurmountable challenge) for rental communities is the fierce resistance by local residents to additional apartment communities which are not recommended by this plan.
 The only potential caveat would be for specific, high-end senior housing.